vkostyanetsky/RFQ/README.md

 ### 3. Frontend: React Web App

+Finally, it is time to start a web interface.
+All files you need located in [react-web-app](react-web-app) directory.

-Firstly, you need to download tons of npm libraries to make React.js work.
-So do it the [react-web-app](react-web-app) directory:
+At first, please make sure that the URL of Flask application you got above (`http://127.0.0.1:5000`) is equal to a value of a REACT_APP_SERVER_URL parameter in [.env.local](react-web-app/.env.local) file.
+Secondly, you need to download tons of npm libraries to make React.js work:

 ```commandline
 npm install
 ```

-Wait till the procedure ends.
+Wait until the procedure ends.
 Have patience, it may take some time.

 Then, start a development server: